Gloved hands assembling a black double-wall wood stove pipe above a cast iron stove

-How To Install Wood Stove Pipe
+How to Install Wood Stove Pipe (NFPA 211 Clearances)

 Why Installing Your Wood Stove Pipe Correctly Matters